Davidson, North Carolina

-Davidson is a suburban town located in northern Mecklenburg and Iredell counties, North Carolina, United States, on the banks of Lake Norman.
+Davidson is a suburban town in Mecklenburg, Iredell, and Cabarrus counties, North Carolina, United States.
 It is a suburb in the Charlotte metropolitan area.
-The population was 10,944 at the 2010 census, and in 2019 the estimated population was 13,054.
+The population was 15,106 at the 2020 census, up from 10,944 in 2010.
 The town was founded in 1837 with the establishment of the Presbyterian Davidson College, named for Brigadier General William Lee Davidson, a local Revolutionary War hero.
 The land for Davidson College came from Davidson's estate, a large portion of which was donated by his son.